 In 2015, the trip will be led by Dr. Chris A. Vlachos (New Testament) and Dr. Sandra Richter (Old Testament).
 Dr. Richter will share her expertise in the pre-exilic history and culture of Israel from the perspective of many years of leading tours and directing archaeological teams.
 Dr. Vlachos, drawing on his years of teaching and pastoral experience, will share academic and practical insights as we visit locations where the New Testament events occurred.
 Accompanying Drs.
 Vlachos and Richter will be Dr. Steven Tsoukalas (Theology), who will provide theological and apologetics-related commentary and share from his expertise in world religions and heresies.

-See the 2014 brochure here!
+See the 2015 brochure here!

-Applications will be available September 27, 2013 on GoGlobal.
+Applications will be available September 25, 2014 on GoGlobal.